Butternut Squash Soup

 Stir for a couple minutes until the cinnamon is fragrant.
 This really enhances the flavor and gives the dish a great autumn or winter feel.

-Add either chicken stock or vegetable stock to the pot:
+Add either chicken broth or vegetable broth to the pot:

-Personally I like chicken stock more, but if you want to keep things vegetarian, a vegetable stock will suffice.
+Personally I like chicken broth more, but if you want to keep things vegetarian, a vegetable broth will suffice.
+You may also use a chicken stock or vegetable stock instead.

 Bring the soup to a boil, and simmer for 2 minutes.
 You’re really just heating up the liquid, rather than cooking.